 AMOUNT PER SERVING

-Hemp-derived cannabidiol (CBD) extract (emulsified in virgin hemp seed oil) and Peppermint Leaf (Mentha x piperita) oil.
+Hemp-derived cannabidiol (CBD) extract (emulsified in virgin organic hempseed oil) and organic Peppermint Leaf (Mentha x piperita) oil.

 * % Daily value not established